Is a Correction Looming Ahead for Qurate Retail Inc. (QRTEA)

-Qurate Retail Inc. (NASDAQ:QRTEA) went down by -6.79% from its latest closing price compared to the recent 1-year high of $8.16.
-The company’s stock price has collected -6.21% of loss in the last five trading sessions.
+Qurate Retail Inc. (NASDAQ:QRTEA) went up by 2.52% from its latest closing price compared to the recent 1-year high of $8.16.
+The company’s stock price has collected 5.84% of gains in the last five trading sessions.
 The Wall Street Journal reported on 07/13/21 that Owner of QVC and HSN Hires David Rawlinson as Its Next CEO

 Is It Worth Investing in Qurate Retail Inc. (NASDAQ :QRTEA) Right Now?